martijnvwezel/muino-time-management/README.md

 ```

 ### Run on the docker
 There are many environments variables, so it will be logical to add those in a docker compose file.
 Please, checkout docker compose and the `docker-compose.yml`.
-The  docker compose
+At the moment documantion is being written, and will be shortly be posted here.